-You hereby appoint Douglas Valenti and Gregory Wong, each with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorize them to represent and vote, as provided on the other side, all your shares of QuinStreet, Inc. Common Stock which you are entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the 2022 Annual Meeting of Stockholders of QuinStreet, Inc. to be held October 31, 2022 or at any postponement or adjournment thereof, with all powers which you would possess if present at the meeting.
+You hereby appoint Douglas Valenti and Gregory Wong, each with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorize them to represent and vote, as provided on the other side, all your shares of QuinStreet, Inc. Common Stock which you are entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the 2023 Annual Meeting of Stockholders of QuinStreet, Inc. to be held October 27, 2023 or at any postponement or adjournment thereof, with all powers which you would possess if present at the meeting.

 Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the proxies will have authority to vote FOR the election of all Directors nominated on this notice and FOR Proposals 2 and 3.
+If no such directions are indicated, the proxies will have authority to vote FOR the election of all Directors nominated on this notice, FOR Proposals 2 and 3, and every 1 YEAR for Proposal 4.